 A: A common fundamental constituent of glass.

-In nature, vitrification of quartz occurs when lightning strikes sand, forming hollow, branching rootlike structures called what?
+, vitrification of quartz occurs when lightning strikes sand, forming hollow, branching rootlike structures called what?

 Fused quartz is a glass made from what?

 A: Chemically-pure silica.